inesochoa/inesochoa.github.io/index.md

 ## Short Bio

 In 2010, I completed my undergraduate studies in Physics at [Universidade de Coimbra](http://fisica.uc.pt/ax/main.php), where I am originally from.
 I moved to London in April 2011 to pursue a PhD at [University College London](http://www.hep.ucl.ac.uk/).
 I moved to New York City in July of 2015 to work as a postdoctoral research associate at the [Nevis Laboratories](https://www.nevis.columbia.edu/) at Columbia University.
 In July 2020 I was awarded a [La Caixa Junior Leader Postdoctoral Fellowship](https://fundacionlacaixa.org/en/la-caixa-foundation-postdoctoral-junior-leader-fellowships-incoming) and joined LIP.

-## Research Interests
+## Research Interest
 * Searching for physics beyond the Standard Model at the Large Hadron Collider.
+* CP-violation in Higgs boson interactions.
+* Machine learning methods for b-jet and Higgs boson tagging.
+* Anomaly detection for model-agnostic searches for new physics.
 * Differential programming applications in High Energy Physics.
-* Machine learning for identifying b-jets and Higgs boson decays.
-* Anomaly detection for model-agnostic searches for new physics.

 [comment]: #* Jet substructure ([Run 1 paper](https://arxiv.org/abs/1306.4945) and [Boosted H(bb) paper](https://arxiv.org/abs/1506.04973))
 [comment]: #* Higgs boson searches ([Run 1 VH(bb) paper](https://arxiv.org/abs/1409.6212))